19 Aug Business License – Key Compliance Procedures For Business License Management In Vietnam

 - Branch, representative office, business location and warehouse registration certificates

-- Operating licenses for specific areas.
+- Operating license for specific areas.

 Relevant records which should be properly managed and controlled: